lisa-lumos/Snowflake/04-databases-tables-views.md

 Data in a table is partitioned by the data insertion/load order.

+Snowflake stores these metadata about a micro-partition:
+1. val range for each col
+2. num of distinct values
+3. other properties

+When a column in a table is dropped, the micro-partitions that contain the data for the dropped column are not re-written.
+The data in the dropped column remains in storage.

 Benefits:
-- done automatically, no need to manual definition
+- done automatically, no need manual definition
 - small partitions allow for fast dml and fine-grained pruning
 - partitions can overlap, prevents skew
 - columnar format allows for efficient analytical queries